choeffer/360pibot/README.rst

 a Raspberry Pi.
 The modules of the implementation are using the pigpio_ module to control the GPIOs of the Raspberry Pi.
 No other external module is needed.

-At the moment, the following functions are implemented:
+At the moment, the following functions are implemented.

 * Turning on the spot.
 * Moving straight forward and backward.